Samplasion/blog/_posts/2020-06-12-what-was-announced-during-the-ps5-reveal-event.md

 ![Two PlayStation 5 consoles, one with a disc reader, both with a DualSense next to them](/assets/uploaded/screen-shot-2020-06-11-at-4-12-14-pm.png "PS5 models")

 As you can see, Sony planned 2 models to come out this year.
-The usual disc model is accompanied by a new disc-less "Digital Edition", the budget model.
+The usual disc model - a standard edition with a 4K Blu-Ray disc drive - is accompanied by a new disc-less "Digital Edition", the budget model, akin to the PS4 Slim (except it has no disc reader).

+Both models sport a "super-fast SSD", which is an improvement against the Hard Disk the old model had.

 Aside for being the optimal spot for dust, the PlayStation 5's white finish is most likely the only color we'll see in a while.

-<h3 class="is-title is-3">Accessories</h3>
+<h3 class="title is-3">Accessories</h3>

 Sony released a plethora of accessories to the console.
 Namely: